-Though many of their compositions were structurally simple, Nirvana weren't a one-dimensional band.
-The real beauty was the group's ability to cross boundaries and combine genres to create incredibly memorable and sometimes skewed numbers that resonated with often contradictory elements of melody, dissonance, empathy, and angst.
-Nirvana were equally capable of delivering instantly infectious gems like "Smells Like Teen Spirit," "About a Girl," and "Come As You Are" as they were of challenging listeners with heavier and more unconventional tracks like "Curmudegon," "Scentless Apprentice," and "Milk It."
+Though many of its compositions were structurally simple, Nirvana wasn't a one-dimensional band.
+The real beauty was the group's ability to cross boundaries and combine genres to create memorable and sometimes skewed numbers that resonated with contradictory elements of melody, dissonance, empathy, and angst.
+Nirvana was equally capable of delivering instantly infectious gems like "Smells Like Teen Spirit," "About a Girl," and "Come as You Are" as they were of challenging listeners with heavier and more unconventional tracks like "Curmudegon," "Scentless Apprentice," and "Milk It."

-As great as Nirvana's noisier songs are, the band's most enduring numbers — with a couple exceptions — tend to be the ones that have burnt themselves most indelibly into the collective unconscious of countless listeners.
-However, even at their catchiest, Nirvana were never shy of confrontational.
-They certainly weren't Def Leppard or Foreigner.
+As great as Nirvana's noisier songs are, the band's most enduring numbers — with a couple exceptions — are the radio hits that have burnt themselves most indelibly into the collective unconscious of countless listeners.
+However, even at its catchiest, Nirvana was never shy of confrontational.
+Cobain, Dave Grohl, and Krist Novoselic certainly weren't Def Leppard or Foreigner.

 Looking back, it's incredible how much great material Nirvana recorded in such a short period of time.
 If only there were another 20 years of material to choose from.